underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 ### Example 4
 Sends text messages to empty notepad window, with delay after each message is posted.
+With usign `ModePost()`, small delay after each message is needed to give target window time to process message.
+Value for delay might be needed bigger or smaller.
 ```c++
 using namespace CWKSS;